Agilo/frontend-pre-internship-assignment/README.md

 # Agilo frontend pre-internship case

-Build a simple storefront that displays products in a grid (landing page) and allows customers to visit a details page for each product.
+Build a storefront cutup that displays products in a grid (landing page) and allows customers to visit a details page for each product.

 ### Functional requirements